citysciencelab/cut-re3/README.md

 Currently the geoserver stores its data to api/data/geoserver.
 This is configured in the docker-compose.yaml file.

 ## PostGis configuration
-See geoserver/configs/postgis.
+PostGis is configured with the Geoserver in geoserver/configs/postgis (see above).

 The data is stored in geoserver/data/pg_data as configured in docker-compose.yaml

 ## nginx configuration
 The nginx configuration can be found at nginx/default.conf.
 It configures the paths to the respective endpoints.